JarrodMalkovic/maze-solver/README.md

 Open the `index.html` located in the newly created `dist/webpack-4` folder in your browser

-## 💻 Technologies
+## 💻 Technologies Utilized

-Project is created with:
+- JavaScript
+- HTML/CSS
+- Webpack
+- Babel
+- ESLint
+- Prettier

-- JavaScript, HTML, CSS, Webpack, Babel, ESLint, Prettier and deployed using Netlify
+- Deployed using Netlify

 ## ⚖️ License